 Stop-motion animation movies by Wes Anderson take a whole new level of the filmmaking process.
 Anderson's stories keep the audience interested in the sparky dialogue and visual touches of humor.
 For some, the movie may seem a bit quirky.
 The Sushi Scene in the Isle of Dogs is a master of stop-motion animation.

-The whole premise of the scene is to poison the despot leader of the Asian nation that sending dogs to the remote Isle.
-If you haven't seen this movie, I recommended it.
+The whole premise of the scene is to poison the despot leader of the Asian nation that sends dogs to the remote Isle.
+If you haven't seen this movie, I recommend it.
 All of the Anderson movies entertain.

 Breakfast Club, directed and written by John Hughs, who wrote and produced Home Alone.
 Breakfast Club is about five high school students.
 Each one is different, but all are exaggerated stereotypes.

 They share detention and talk about their problems with each other.
 At first, they think they have nothing to share but soon discover they have a lot in common.

 The poignant movie stars Emilio Estevez, Judd Nelson and Molly Ringwald, Ally Sheedy, and Anthony Michael Hall.
 Even today, I can safely say this is a movie that cuts deeply into the overall problems of public education in America.

 My daughter relates to this movie because each student is very different from the others.
 They become friends within the time they serve detention.
 Each student copes with the social pressures of high school - adapting to the high school scene as best they can.